jaredhoberock/thrust-workshop/fun_with_points/README.md

       std::cout << std::endl;
     }

-If you've never seen `float2` before; don't worry.
+If you've never seen `float2` before, don't worry.
 It's a simple built-in CUDA type that looks like this:

     struct float2
     {